ENERZAi/OptimaV2-Docs/docs/guide/install.md

 ```bash
 pip install --index http://192.168.0.80:12321 --trusted-host 192.168.0.80 zaiConverter==1.4.2
 ```
+This process will prompt you to enter github token or username if you don't have access privilege to torch2nx library.
+In this case, contact OptimaV2 team.
+We will grant you permissions for installing torch2nx

 **Step 3** Install OptimaV2 compiler
 ```bash
 pip install --index http://192.168.0.80:12321 --trusted-host 192.168.0.80 optima-v2==0.1.0
 ```

-Now your installation is complete for OptimaV2 compiler and user interface.
-However, you will need to install OptimaV2 runtime to verify OptimaV2 installation is complete
+Now, your installation should be complete for OptimaV2 compiler and user interface.
+You should have no problem compiling your model down to runtime binary.
+However, We recommend you to install OptimaV2 runtime and verify your OptimaV2 installation before using it.
+Such steps are described from Step 4.

-**Step 4:** Install OptimaV2 runtime
+**Step 4:** Install OptimaV2 runtime (Recommended)
 ```bash
 pip install --index http://192.168.0.80:12321 --trusted-host 192.168.0.80 optima-v2-runtime==0.1.0
 ```

+This will install OptimaV2 runtime on your system.

-**Step 5:** Verify your installation
+**Step 5:** Verify your installation (Recommended)
 ```bash
 python3 python/tests/test_manager/test.py > log.txt
 ```
+This test internally tests some of our test models.
+It compiles sample pytorch model down to binary using OptimaV2 and runs it on OptimaV2 runtime.
+Output from OptimaV2 runtime is verified using output from pytorch.

 Detailed test output will be written in log.txt.
 This will take few minutes to complete.
 If your terminal shows OK at the end, your installation is complete.

 If this outputs 'E' in the terminal, it means there was some problem during your installation.
 In this case, please send us log.txt file and contact us.
 We will be greateful to help you out.